QuickBooks Online or QuickBooks Hosting: Which is Better?

 2. Remote Accessibility

 The main attracting factor of both services is enhanced remote accessibility.
-QuickBooks hosting and QBO give users the opportunity to access their data and collaborate with others at anytime from just about anywhere with most devices.
+QuickBooks hosting and QBO gives users the opportunity to access their data and collaborate with others at any time from just about anywhere with most devices.

 3. Cloud-Based Applications

 Each service has the ability to integrate various cloud-based accounting applications that can help automate features and streamline tasks.

 4. Off-Premises Data Storage

 Both services keep your data in off-premises servers, meaning you don’t have to worry about server maintenance or the cost of hardware upgrades.
 However, the type of server your data is stored on does vary between Intuit’s service and a cloud hosting provider.
 At Summit Hosting, for example, we only host QuickBooks on dedicated servers because they allow for more customization options.

 A plus of both hosted QuickBooks and QBO is that they are pretty easy to use – you do not have to be an accountant to use either of these versions.

 Should I Use QuickBooks Online or Host QuickBooks with Summit Hosting?

 Ultimately, you need to choose the best cloud-based QuickBooks solution for your unique business needs.
-Here’s a comparison of the popular features and benefits to consider of hosting QuickBooks with us vs using QuickBooks Online:
+Here is a comparison of the popular features and benefits to consider of hosting QuickBooks with us vs using QuickBooks Online: